common-workflow-language/common-workflow-language/specification/tool-description.md

 of "file".
 When `{"type": "file"}` is encountered, it should be treated as `{"$mixin":
 "https://raw.githubusercontent.com/common-workflow-language/common-workflow-language/draft-1/schemas/metaschema.json#/definitions/file"}`
 and the value of "type" changed to "object".
+See [file records](#file-records) below.

 - The addition of "adapter" sections, discussed below.